Approximation Algorithms for the $b$-Matching and List-Restricted Variants of MaxQAP: Conclusion and Future Works

 While MaxQAP has been extensively studied due to its wide range of applications, its variants have received significantly less attention in the literature.
 In particular, to the best of our knowledge, no prior work has addressed approximation algorithms for any variant of MaxQAP.
 To initiate progress in this direction, we investigate two natural variants: MaxQAP with list restrictions and the Maximum Quadratic \( b \)-Matching Problem (MaxQbAP).
-Since both problems can be reduced to MaxQAP, they inherit its NP-hardness.
+These two natural variants have also been studied in problems related to MaxQAP, such as graph isomorphism and MEEBM.

-Using the randomized rounding technique from \cite{makarychev2014maximum}, we develop approximation algorithms for both variants.
+Using the non-standard randomized rounding technique and the intricate approximation-ratio analysis of \cite{makarychev2014maximum}, we develop approximation algorithms for both variants.
 Our approximation ratio asymptotically matches the best-known ratio for MaxQAP when each node’s restricted list has size \( n - O(\sqrt{n}) \) and \( b \in O(1) \), suggesting that improving this ratio may require fundamentally new techniques.

+In the future, we will implement the algorithms to gain computational results as validation of effectiveness and runtime, and possibly to indicate windows of the ratio's improvement, as well as offer efficient methods to speed up the execution.
+Also, we will improve the approximation ratio for the List-Restricted MaxQAP with lists of arbitrary size, especially for large $k$, through a new approach of proving or new approximation algorithms specific to the cases.

 \begin{subappendices} {\Alph{section}} {\Alph{section}\arabic{lemma}}